-Supplementary Explanation Early Notification of Annual General Meetings The Company sent the Notices of Convocation on March 1, 2022, and on March 3, 2023.
+Supplementary Explanation Early Notification of Annual General Meetings The Company sent the Notices of Convocation on March 3, 2023 and on March 1, 2024.
 The notices were also published on the Company's website prior to the dispatch of printed copies.
-Scheduling AGMs Avoiding the Peak Days The Company held the Annual General Meetings on March 23, 2022 and on March 24, 2023.
-Neither of them was on days when meetings were the most concentrated.
+Scheduling AGMs Avoiding Peak Days The Company held the Annual General Meetings on March and on March 22, 2024.
+Neither of them was on days when Annual General Meetings were the most concentrated.
 Allowing Electronic Exercise of Voting Rights The Company allows electronic exercise of voting rights via the website designated by the Company (E-Voting).
-Use of Electronic Voting Platform The Company uses the Electric Voting Platform, operated by ICJ, Inc., for institutional investors to exercise their voting rights.
-Providing Convocation Notice in English The Notice of Convocation and its English translation are published on the Company's website and on the electronic platform for institutional investors.
+Use of Electronic Voting Platform The Company uses the electronic voting platform, operated by ICJ, Inc., for institutional investors to exercise their voting rights.
+Providing Convocation Notice in English The Notice of Convocation and its English translation are published on the Company's website and on the electronic voting platform.
 Other The Company has been implementing a hybrid participatory virtual shareholders' meeting since 2021.